OceanPresentChao/aloha-docker/README.md

 ## Scripts

 There are some scripts usually used in aloha environment in `scripts`.
-You can run `docker cp $file <container id>:$file` to add the file into your container and run the script
+You can run `docker cp $file-host <container id>:$file-container` to add the file into your container and run the script.
+Or you can add `COPY $file-host $file-container` to `Dockerfile`